 This section provides information about licensing requirements.

-Running SAP on GCP requires you to bring your own license (BYOL).
+Running SAP on Google Cloud requires you to bring your own license (BYOL).

 See the following SAP Notes:

 - 2446441 - Linux on Google Cloud Platform (IaaS): Adaption of your SAP License

 - 2456953 - Windows on Google Cloud Platform (IaaS): Adaption of your SAP License

 For more information from SAP about managing your SAP NetWeaver licenses, see SAP Licensing Procedure.

 In Compute Engine, there are two ways to license Microsoft software:

 With pay-as-you-go licensing, your Compute Engine VM hourly cost includes licensing.
 Google manages the licensing logistics with Microsoft.
 Your hourly costs are higher, but you have complete flexibility to increase and decrease your costs, as needed.
 This is the licensing model used for Google Cloud public images that include Windows Server, with or without SQL Server.